maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Looking at this graph I have the following obeservations
 - It is symmetrical (positive versus negative steering) - that's good.
 - Let's only look at positive steering 0..100 (steer to the right).
-- The left wheel has constant speed (800) over nearly the full range (0 to ~90).
+- The left wheel has constant speed (800) over nearly the full range (0 to ~90) - make sense.
-- From ~90 to 99 there is a funny dip in the left motor speed.
+- From ~90 to 99 there is a funny dip in the left motor speed - why?
-- The right wheel has linearly decreasing speed (800 to 0) over nearly the full range (0 to 99).
+- The right wheel has a linearly decreasing speed (800 to 0) over nearly the full range (0 to 99) - sounds good.
-- The only exception is steering at 100, where the motor speed suddenly is -800.
+- The only exception is steering at 100, where the motor speed suddenly is -800 - rotate on the spot exception.
-- The range above 100 is equal to the case at 100.
+- The range above 100 is equal to the case at 100 - clipping, makes sense.

 ## How can I set the 5x5 matrix in Python?